 A similar, but different, calculation can be used to obtain Theorem~\ref{th:weakly-compact}.
 This calculation will make use of the assumption that $\Pcal$ and $\Qcal$ are convex and weakly compact in the usual sense, i.e., in the topology $\sigma(\Mcal_1, C_b)$.
 By considering \emph{continuous} tests $\phi \in \Phi_c = \Phi \cap C_b$, the map $\mu \mapsto \E_\mu[\phi]$ remains continuous, and the minimax theorem still applies.
-Restricting to continuous tests raises the question of whether the formula \eqref{eq:TV-dist-formula-proof-section} for the total variation distance remains valid with $\Phi_c$ in place of $\Phi$.
+Restricting to continuous tests raises the question of whether the representation in \eqref{eq:TV-dist-formula-proof-section} for the total-variation distance remains valid with $\Phi_c$ in place of $\Phi$.
 The following lemma confirms that in the metric space setting of Theorem~\ref{th:weakly-compact} this is indeed so.

 \begin{lemma} Assume $\Omega$ is a metric space with its Borel $\sigma$-algebra.
 Then for any $\mu, \nu \in \Mcal_1$ we have $\dist_\TV(\mu,\nu) = \sup_{\phi \in \Phi_c} (\E_\mu[\phi] - \E_\nu[\phi])$. \end{lemma}